ssbsukirat/medicine/Respiratory/Interstitial Lung Disease.md

 	* VATS vs open
 	* diagnostic yield of biopsies tends to be higher if obtained prior to treatment
 	* mortality with procedure
+# Idiopathic Interstitial pneumonias
+## Idiopathic Pulmonary Fibrosis
+* Clinical
+	* most common ILD of unknown cause.
+	* Prevalence increases with age
+	* diagnosed in the fifth or sixth decade in life,
+	* men more than women
+	* associated with a history of smoking or other environmental exposures
+	* variable progress, poor prognosis
+* HRCT
+	* UIP pattern
+		* subpleural reticulation
+		* posterior basal predominance
+		* advanced fibrotic features, such as honeycombing and traction bronchiectasis.
+	* GGOs, bronchovascular chamges, micronodules, mosaic attenuation or upper lobe should look for differential